Mak0y-Plaks/PDF-Auto-Splitter-Renamer/README.md

 Specifically developed for Philippine National Police's Finance Service's perusal.

-Credits to the developers of Python and to the modules tkinter and PyPDF2.
+Credits to the developers of Python and to the modules tkinter, PyPDF2 and pyinstaller.